Saturday, May 29, 2010

 .

-Bulls with Maiden
+Bulls with Maidens

 - by Daniel Chester French (Female figures) and Edward Potter (Bulls)